 I had time to reflect on this mini-vacation.
 I had time to look both of my babies in the face and tell them how much I loved them.
 I got to snuggle with them under the blankets of a cozy hotel bed.
 I got to feel little fingers curling around mine while we tromped through the sands of the beach.

+I watched him sling dirt at the beach.
 I watched her try to show me that she could swim.

 We listened to loud music in the car.